salaheddin-darwish/salaheddin-darwish.github.io/README.md

 # Summary about me

-Cyber Security and related stuff is my passion.
+Cyber Security and related stuff are my passion.
 I am a lecturer at Information Security Group (ISG), Royal Holloway University of London.
 I have been teaching some modules related to cyber security such as computer and network security, access control, security protocols, data security,etc. I have been involved in different research projects tackling various topics in Blockchain and Distributed ledger technologies, wireless networks, security, IoT, privacy, risk and threats modelling.

 # Education & Experience